 Sounds, music, and video can make a strong impact and show what even still pictures cannot.

 Your audience can review your points later from the print-out.

 Your audience can take notes along side your points.

 Your audience can share what they learned with others

 Fortunately, you do not have to choose between these different kinds of "presentations".
 You can do them all from the same software!!

 In this set of lessons you will learn how to create, edit, and run a presentation.
 You will also learn how to put your presentation into hard copy and into a self-running format.

-If you are doing these lessons at school or at work, you need removable storage for a working copy and for a backup copy of your documents.
+You need removable storage for a working copy and a backup copy of your documents.

 USB drive: Recommended